Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Optical Conductivity

 where $f_{k\alpha}^\beta=[\exp(E_{k\alpha}^\beta-\mu)/k_BT+1]^{-1}$ is the Fermi-Dirac distribution, $g_s=2$ is the spin degeneracy and $\omega^+=\omega+i\eta_0$ is the frequency with an infinitesimally small imaginary part added for convergence.
-The scattering probability is given by the form factor $F_{\alpha\alpha'}^{\beta\beta'}(\vect{k},\vect{k'})=|\langle\Psi_{k\alpha}^\beta|\Psi_{k'\alpha'}^{\beta'}\rangle|^2$ with $\vect{k'}=\vect{k}+\vect{q}$.
+The scattering probability is given by the form factor $F_{\alpha\alpha'}^{\beta\beta'}(\vect{k},\vect{k'})=|\langle\Psi_{k\alpha}^\beta|\Psi_{k'\alpha'}^{\beta'}\rangle|^2$ with $\vect{k'}=\vect{k}+\vect{q}$. \\~\\

-In the following sections we discuss some of the general results and signatures of $\Pi(\omega,q)$ for the low-energy hamiltonians $H_Q$ and $H_K$ introduced above.
-For a more detailed discussion of the calculation we direct the reader to the Supplementary Material. \\~\\

-\textit{Moir\'e Interference in the Optical Conductivity.---} In the following we discuss the signatures in the optical conductivity, which can be obtained directly from Eq. (\ref{Eq.Polarizability}) in the limit of $q\rightarrow0$ \cite{Peres,Herrera2020}.
+In the following we discuss the signatures in the optical conductivity, which can be obtained directly from Eq. (\ref{Eq.Polarizability}) in the limit of $q\rightarrow0$ \cite{Peres,Herrera2020}.
 In Fig. \ref{Fig:Sigma_abc} we plot the optical conductivities obtained for the Kek-Y and the Kek-M phases using the low-energy models introduced above.
-Two interesting features are seen to appear in the optical conductivities of both superlattices: (1) While the intervalley conductivity of graphene starts at an onset frequency of $\omega_0=2\mu$ (due to Pauli blocking), for both superlattices two onset frequencies $\omega_\pm\approx2\mu(1\pm\Delta)$ are seen instead.
+Two interesting features are seen to appear in the optical conductivities of both superlattices: (1) Whereas the interband conductivity of pristine graphene starts at an onset frequency of $\omega_0=2\mu$ (due to Pauli blocking), for the two Kekul\'e superlattices two onset frequencies $\omega_\pm\approx2\mu(1\pm\Delta)$ are seen instead.
 (2) An absorption peak arises at low frequencies in the optical conductivity of both superlattices.
 The resonance occurs at a frequency given by